 |Figure 2 - Select the data model.|

 - Click the Next button to display the Save File window.
-Select the Use scalar properties for primitive data types check box (Figure 4).
+Uncheck the Use scalar properties for primitive data types check box (Figure 4).
 When this option is selected, Xcode, generates properties for your entities that are scalar types (such as float, double, and so on).
 If this option is not selected, Xcode generates properties of the type NSNumber instead.
 There is no right or wrong choice for this check box.
-I personally prefer to work with the scalar properties because it typically requires less code to work with them;
+I prefer to use NSNumber because if I need to save my entities on Amazon Web Services, it's a requirement that they be of type NSNumber.

 - Click the Create button.
 This adds the new entity class files to the Project Navigator shown in Figure 5.